-There are a wide range of voluntary groups, clubs and societies active in the area.
-A large range of play and leisure facilities are provided by Great Aycliffe Town Council and Durham County Council.
+There is a strong community feel with a wide range of community facilities, voluntary groups, clubs and societies active in the area.
+A large range of play and leisure facilities are provided by Great Aycliffe Town Council and Durham County Council across the Parish with something for everyone.

 Housing conditions are generally above average.
 Significant levels of new house building means that Aycliffe can offer a wide choice of starter, family and executive homes to new residents coming to the area.

+However, parts of Great Aycliffe are ranked within the poorest 20% of deprived areas nationally.
+As a 'new town' Newton Aycliffe has a higher than average ageing population.
 Social housing in the Great Aycliffe area is mainly provided by Livin a 'not for profit' housing association, as well as a number of other registered social and private landlords and private houses.